novialriptide/shurl/README.md

 ## Get Started

 We use [Poetry](https://python-poetry.org/) to manage our Python dependencies, you can learn more about it [here](https://python-poetry.org/docs/).
 We also use [Docker](https://docker.io/) to create consistent development and production environments by containerizing our applications.
+We also use [pre-commit](https://pre-commit.com/) to ensure the project stays clean and maintainable during its lifespan as deep-learning is a complex topic.

 1. Clone this respository
 2. Install [pre-commit](https://pre-commit.com/)